IABTechLab/uid2docs/docs/guides/integration-javascript.md

 The UID2 SDK for JavaScript includes automated token refresh.

-(**GWH_01.
-The wording below is from the Prebid overview.
-I see no info re manual refresh in the JS guides so prob this just comes out?... but, checking.**)

-**If you prefer to implement manual refresh, see [Refreshing a UID2 Token](integration-prebid-server-side.md#refreshing-a-uid2-token) in the Server-Side Integration Guide.**

 ## Storing the UID2 Token in the Browser
 <!-- GWH check corresponding (not identical) section in integration-prebid.md, integration-prebid-client-side.md, integration-prebid-client-side.md, for consistency -->